-Lucas and his bike company – Europe-Bike-Tours offer loads of bike trips, including guided, self-guided and custom tours.
-They would be an excellent choice if you’re planning to visit the Czech Republic.
+Lucas and his bike company – Europe-Bike-Tours offer loads of bike trips, including guided, self-guided, and custom tours.
+They would be an excellent choice if you’re planning to visit Czechia.
+I highly recommend the company.

 Further reading on the South Bohemian region

-- How to Spend 48 Hours in Tabor Czech Republic
+- How to Spend 48 Hours in Tabor, Czechia

 - 10 Essential Stops in South Bohemia